deroxa99/arael/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Check the live script in the 'examples' folder for a detailed usage example.
+> [!NOTE]
-Here a brief example script is reported.
+> Here a brief example script is reported.
+Check the live script `Simulation Guidelines` in the `examples` folder for a detailed usage example.

 > [!WARNING]
-> Make sure to place the main script into the same wotking folder as the `arael` folder and add to path.
+> Make sure to place the main script into the same wotking folder as the `arael` folder and select `Add to Path/Selected Folder and Subfolders`.

 ![Example screenshot][example-screenshot]